geographika/mappyfile/docs/pretty_printing.rst

 Pretty Printing
 ===============

-Taking an input similar to below:
+*Please note this page is currently a draft and subject to further updates.*

+A Mapfile with inconsistent formatting such as the example below:

 .. literalinclude:: examples/before.map
    :language: mapfile

-The following code will output a nicely formatted version.
+Can be converted using mappyfile to a nicely formatted version using the code below

 .. literalinclude:: examples/pretty_printing.py
    :language: python

-Result:
+The result:

 .. literalinclude:: examples/after.map
    :language: mapfile